Morguard - Residential Properties

 The Benefits of Regained Time

-The utility of Fieldwire for Dolton and the Morguard team goes beyond the sheer practicality of its features, as it has become a vital resource for saving an even more precious resource - time.
-By stripping away all of the outdated procedures in their workflow, they regained a deluge of hours with which to devote more time to actually working instead of converting audio recordings into notes.
-Time is no longer a limiting factor for Dolton’s inspections, but instead an advantage.
+The utility of Fieldwire for Dolton and the Morguard team goes beyond the sheer practicality of its features.
+It has become a vital resource for saving an even more precious resource - time.
+By stripping away all of the outdated procedures in their workflow, they regained a deluge of hours.
+Time is no longer a limiting factor for Dolton’s inspections.
+Instead, it has become an advantage.

 “In terms of time being saved, Fieldwire has absolutely saved everyone at least a month’s worth of work,” says Dolton.
 “On one property, we have close to 700 notes.
 If that had been handled using our old methods, that would have taken forever to break out and classify.”

-Quantifiable results like a month’s worth of saved time made it clear to everyone at Morguard that Fieldwire was helping them achieve a new measure of efficiency.
-Through Dolton’s positive findings and countless hours now shifted toward more useful pursuits, they knew they had found the right tool to fast-track the progression of every site evaluation on their docket.
-By parsing through all their notes so swiftly in Fieldwire, they are able to earmark costs and prepare for future expenditures with a greater understanding of what lies ahead.
+Quantifiable results like a month’s worth of saved time made it clear to everyone at Morguard that Fieldwire was helping them achieve greater efficiency.
+Based on Dolton’s positive findings, they knew they had found the right tool to fast-track the progression of every site evaluation on their docket.
+By parsing through all their notes swiftly in Fieldwire, they are able to earmark costs and prepare for future expenditures with a greater understanding.

 “From a budgeting standpoint, we’re able to tackle everything much quicker,” says Dolton.
 “Now we know what to budget for 2017, 2018, 2019.
 We can prioritize and assign it if we want to do it off-site; if not, we can give it to a contractor.
 Having photos collected in Fieldwire really allows us to nail down exactly what we’re talking about, so there’s always accountability on hand.
 It really shortens up a lot of our other backend processes too.”

 Indeed, the time saved on extensive data translation allows Dolton and his colleagues to focus more on data analysis and approach budgetary concerns with added clarity.
-Quicker turnaround paves the way for smarter spending, and by consistently relying on Fieldwire to help track issues, they have also improved their resource management between properties in need.
-Saving time is already a victory, but when it enables you to save money as well, that’s more than just a bonus.
+Quicker turnaround paves the way for smarter spending.
+By consistently relying on Fieldwire to help track issues, they have also improved their resource management between properties in need.
+Saving time is already a win, but when it enables you to save money as well, that’s more than just a bonus.
 That’s a game changer.

 “People are able to get through these many properties that we have faster than ever, and that results in less time away, less travel expenses, so all around, you end up saving money by using it.”